KIKN4/JS-Behind-The-Scenes/slides.md

 ::right::

-- ხდება DOM მოვლენა (click)
+- DOM Event (click): A click event occurs in the DOM.

-- შესაბამისი callback გადადის Callback Queue-ში.
+- Callback to Callback Queue: The relevant callback function is placed in the Callback Queue.

-- Event Loop ამოწმებს, რომ Call Stack ცარიელია და მზად არის Callback Queue-დან ელემენტების გადასატანად call stack ში.
+- Event Loop Check: The Event Loop checks if the Call Stack is empty and prepares to move items from the Callback Queue to the Call Stack.

 ---
 layout: two-cols